chimwemwe007/space-travellers-hub/README.md

 <img width="879" alt="space" src="https://user-images.githubusercontent.com/22744775/188184171-d454c8c8-e97c-46f9-9b88-d6f20037ba08.PNG">

 ## Description
-> Space Travelers Hub is is a web site, by which you dispaly information about rocket and reserve rocket.
+> Space Travelers Hub is is a web site, by which you dispaly information about rocket and reserve rocket from a spacex API.

 ## Built With
 - React Js